 Build your own site with a popular CMS, build a Shopify store, become an Amazon affiliate, create email automation for your own project, team up with a friend, or offer to help someone who needs a hand with their independent business.
 Of course you can also do freelance work on the side and get paid for it – that's classed remote work too 😉

-Oh and it goes without saying that if you're applying for a job at a software company, make sure you've taken the time to actually use the software.
-If you're invited to interview (especially past the first stage) and they don't have a free trial, email to ask for access so you can do your homework!
+If you're applying for a job at a software company, make sure you've taken the time to actually use the software.
+If you're invited to interview (especially past the first stage) and they don't have a free trial, ask for access so you can do your homework!